 Then in 1651 English troops built a fort on Castle Hill using stones from the ruins of St Machar's Cathedral.
 However, despite the warfare and plagues of the 17th century, Aberdeen grew in size and prosperity.
 Later in the century, some effort was made to make Aberdeen less unsanitary.
 In 1675 the town council introduced street sweeping.
 The market cross was erected in 1686.

 ABERDEEN IN THE 18th CENTURY

-During the 18th century life became more civilised and comfortable (for the well off anyway!).
+During the 18th century life became more civilized and comfortable (for the well off anyway!).
 From 1721 the streets of Aberdeen were lit with oil lamps.
-In the same year it gained a primitive fire engine.
-Also in 1721 the first Episcopalian meeting house, St Pauls, was built.
+In the same year, it gained a primitive fire engine.
+Also in 1721 the first Episcopalian meeting house, St Paul's, was built.

 ABERDEEN IN THE 19th CENTURY

 In 1801, at the time of the first census the population of Aberdeen was 27,000.
 By the standards of the time, it was a large town and it continued to grow rapidly.
 Footdee fishing village was built in 1808.
 By 1841 the population of Aberdeen had risen to 63,000.
 By 1861 it reached 74,000.
 By 1911 the population of Aberdeen was 164,000.